 Steps to Take Before Filing a Car Accident Insurance Claim

 Before submitting an insurance claim, taking the right steps can strengthen your case and prevent claim denials.
 Insurance companies require documentation to prove the accident happened and to justify your compensation.
 Missing key evidence or delaying medical treatment can give insurers a reason to reject or reduce your claim.
+Many of these important steps begin immediately after the crash.
+Our guide on what to do after a car accident in Michigan explains how to protect evidence, document injuries, and preserve your legal rights.
 To avoid these pitfalls, make sure you complete the following steps before filing your claim:

 How to File a Car Accident Insurance Claim in Michigan